nhscc/learner-resources/judging/how-to-judge.md

    > give your account tickets on an upcoming flight to test a check-in view.

 5. There is a live presentation/Q&A portion where students and judges will converse with one-another about the solution.
-Use this presentation to reivse your preliminary scoring if necessary.
+Use this presentation to revise your preliminary scoring if necessary.
 It is at this point you should address any unanswered questions or nagging concerns directly with the students.

 6. Submit your scores for this team through Reviewr.
 Be sure to add any issues you think the other judges should be made aware of to Reviewr's shared "judge